A big van with a big warranty

 - Not the most comfortable ride but from the worst either

-Like the Renault Master and the Vauxhall Movano that share its underpinnings, the Nissan NV400’s driving experience impresses through the strength of its engines and the tightness of its turning circle – helping make this big van easy to drive.
+Like the Renault Master and the Vauxhall Movano that share its underpinnings, the Nissan NV400’s driving experience impresses through the strength of its engines.

 It’s not likely to be as comfortable as some more modern rivals, but it shouldn’t be too noisy and vibrations in rear-wheel drive models are well suppressed, which is not something we would say about all of the competition.